-Magical Warfare focuses on a boy Takeshi Nanase, and what happens after a chance meeting with a girl named Mui Aiba’ through this encounter, he gains the ability to do magic.
-Takeshi’s friends, Isoshima and Ida, get caught up in what’s taking place and also acquire magical abilities.
+Magical Warfare focuses on a boy named Takeshi Nanase, and what happens after a chance meeting with a girl named Mui Aiba.
+Through this encounter, he gains the ability to do magic.
+Takeshi’s friends, Isoshima and Ida, get caught up in what’s taking place and acquire magical abilities as well.
 Mui takes them to the world where magicians live; it’s a place where time has been distorted and it’s known as the Ruined World.
 They are taken to the Subaru Magic Academy, where they become students.

 Mui’s older brother, Tsuganashi, has been tricked into joining the Ghost Trailers, who are basically portrayed as being the villains of the series.
-Mui, meanwhile, is part of the magic community known as Wizard Brace; she has made it her goal to rescue her brother from the Ghost Trailers.
-About halfway through the series, Mui is able to succeed in her goal with the help of Takeshi and the others.
+Mui, meanwhile, is part of the magic community known as Wizard Brace.
+She has made it her goal to rescue her brother from the Ghost Trailers.
+About halfway through the series, Mui succeeds in her goal with the help of Takeshi and the others.

 Takeshi has a younger brother named Gekkou, who was injured in an accident a couple of years before the start of the series and has sustained some damage to his leg.
 He holds a grudge against Takeshi, because he believes Takeshi pushed him into the street.
 Gekkou is also jealous of Takeshi because he is in love with Isoshima.
 While Takeshi and Isoshima claim to be a couple, he’s only claiming to be her boyfriend so she doesn’t have to deal with unwanted attention.